NEW! Kinderboard Teal Wash

-Our Kinderboard is Dutch designed and it’s excellent for stimulating child development—both physical and mental—and offers open-ended play opportunities for toddlers, children, teens, and even adults.
+Our German beechwood Kinderboard is Dutch designed and it’s excellent for stimulating child development—both physical and mental—and offers open-ended play opportunities for toddlers, children, teens, and even adults.
 It can hold up to 220kg/485lbs!
-The Kinderboard is made of German beechwood and can be used both indoors and out, perfect for rainy and sunny days at home or in a school environment.
+The Kinderboard has water-based lacquer and can be used both indoors and out, perfect for rainy and sunny days at home or in a school environment.

 Watch the child’s imagination take over once their Kinderboard arrives.
 It becomes a seesaw, a balance board, a slide, a step stool, a boat, a resting place, a doll bed, a puppet stage, a tunnel and many more opportunities for them to explore.
 The possibilities are endless—and truly up to them!

 The making of a Kinderboard

 Kinderboards look deceptively simple.
 Developed for use in Waldorf early childhood classrooms they're a simple but rather clever concept for developing a child's balance, stimulating their vestibular system and helping them gain a deeper awareness of their body and body parts.
 However, as is often the case with many of the world's most enduring toys things are never quite what they seem.

 A Kinderboard's hidden cost and complexity begins with the raw material used in its manufacture.
 Each board is made using Beech plywood; a heavier, denser timber than other cheaper options.
 This ensures it’s both strong and durable and thus will endure plenty of energetic play.
 The timber used is also FSC certified.
 This means it’s often more expensive than untraceable non-sustainability harvested alternatives.